Redesigning rewards into simple, motivating Missions

 Messaging exploration

-I reviewed industry reward systems (Hopper, Starbucks, Cash App).
+I reviewed leading reward systems

 This led me to map the legacy rewards system to validate assumptions and find gaps.